IIIF/api/source/api/presentation/2.0/index.md

     {: .usage}
     * A manifest or sequence _MUST NOT_ have a height.
     * A canvas _MUST_ have a height, which does not have a unit type.
 It merely conveys, along with width, an aspect ratio.
-    * Image content resources _SHOULD_ have a height, given in pixels.
+    * Content resources _MAY_ have a height, given in pixels, if appropriate.
-    * Non-image content resources _MAY_ have a height if appropriate, such as for video streams.

 width
 :   The width of a canvas or image resource.
 For images, this is in pixels.
 No particular units are required for canvases.